amy-brian-goodell/amy-brian-goodell/README.md

 # Current Professional Portfolio

-This is a legacy GitHub account and I have recently legally changed my name.
+You may have reached this page from an earlier résumé or job application.

-My current professional profile is:
+My current professional GitHub profile is:

 [Amy Skye Goodell](https://github.com/amy-skye-goodell)

-Current data-engineering projects are maintained through:
+Current data-engineering projects are published through:

 [Triangle Data Works](https://github.com/triangledataworks)